 It is clear that the Coronavirus is reshaping the ways we live and do business, therefore it is critical that we all adapt to thrive during these trying times.

-According to recently released research from IEEE GlobalSpec, more than 60% of marketing leaders are looking to postpone, cut or outright cancel their upcoming marketing spends.
+According to IEEE GlobalSpec, more than 60% of marketing leaders are looking to postpone, cut or outright cancel their upcoming marketing spends.
 However, the research shows cutting marketing in the face of an economic downturn is a huge mistake.
 This actually makes it an ideal time to review the Business Process Outsourcing Model (BPO model) and reach prospects through trade publications – either through advertising or by generating feature articles.